 The railway came to East Linton in 1846.
 Today the East Coast Main Line is carried through the village at high level, bridging both the River Tyne and main village street.
 It comes as a surprise to see high speed trains passing feet away from the gable end of the pretty ivy-clad stone pharmacy in the village.
 East Linton originally had its own station, but this disappeared in 1960.

-The railway and the mills helped establish East Linton in the second half of the 1800s as an important farming centre complete with a cattle market now long gone.
+The railway and the mills helped establish East Linton in the second half of the 1800s as an important farming centre complete with a now long gone cattle market.
 It also served as a centre for hiring seasonal labour for farms across East Lothian.

-The Great North Road, the A1, now bypasses East Linton.
-This keeps through traffic away from its narrow streets and even narrower bridge.
-The village is nonetheless a busy place in its own right.
+The Great North Road, the A1, has long bypassed East Linton, and the most recent incarnation of the road has no convenient junction for the village.
+The earlier bypass succeeded in keeping through traffic away from its narrow streets and even narrower bridge, and despite the arrangement of its successor the village remains a busy place in its own right.
 At its heart lies the village square, complete with an attractive gilt fountain.
 From here roads lead to the River Tyne bridge, as well as north east towards Prestonkirk and north towards North Berwick.

 For somewhere so close to Edinburgh, East Linton has managed very successfully to retain its essentially rural charm.
 Attractive domestic buildings gather with pubs, shops and other services, and the overall effect is well worth the detour from the A1.